 One thing to keep in mind when booking a chartered flight (or any flight) is that you will still need to obtain a Cuban tourist card beforehand.

-Make sure you have your visa before arriving at the airport (unless you can buy it there, or the charter company provides one for you), as you will not be able to board the plane without one.
+Ensure you have your visa before arriving at the airport (unless you can buy it there or the charter company has provided it for you), as you cannot board the plane without one!

 Price example for a private jet fare from Key West to Havana, Cuba (*before taxes and fees):

-|A One Way Flight for 3-9 people||$5180|
+|A One Way Flight for 3-9 people||$3000|

 |A Return Flight for 3-9 people||Enquire!|